-These rocks result of uprisings, overlapping and incorporations have appeared in the most remote times with underwater volcanic eruptions, which from the magma in contact with the water and the air have resulted in rich iron formations and magnesium colored from emerald green to red, the typical colors of the stretch between Punta Mesco and Monterosso.
+These rocks, which are the result of uprisings, overlapping and inclusions have appeared in the most remote times with underwater volcanic eruptions.
+The contact of the magma with the water and the air has resulted in rich iron formations and magnesium colored from emerald green to red, the typical colors of the stretch between Punta Mesco and Monterosso.

 Of relatively recent times are the “Tuscany Series”, a sandstone – usually characterized by white, gray and black bedding – formed by sediments of materials derived from the uprising rocky chains called “Boulder”.
 You can recognize them in the typically “zebra” stratifications of all the villages of the Cinque Terre , between Riomaggiore and Monterosso.

 Manarola is distinguished by a particular darker color of the rock : sediments are derived from the action of waves and currents on the coast, derived from the dismantling of rocky cliffs.

 The extraordinary red color of the “Rosse” is due instead to a substantial amount of the “ammonites” fossils; the white cliffs of the “Bianche”, and also the one on which is the climbing school of Muzzerone and characteristic also of Palmaria and Portovenere however, is the most typical limestone of the Apennines and the Alps.